Houmgaor/MHFrontier-Blender-Addon/README.md

 ## Build

-The important part of the addon is in the addon folder.
+The important part of the addon is in the "mhfrontier" folder.
 You only need to create a ZIP of this folder to build it.
 If you want to do it from a python script just run.